13 DIY Room Divider Ideas

 When you need a small DIY room divider idea that truly hides a necessary but menacing space, a curtain comes to the rescue once again.
 That’s the case with this gathered curtain panel from Dans le Lakehouse.
 A ceiling-mounted drapery track will make or break a project like this.
 Happily, the homeowner is able to simply nudge the curtain out of the way with her elbow when her hands are full.
 The high-quality ceiling track is designed to help the fabric glide out of the way.

 A folding screen made with taut fabric on electrical conduit (piping) fits in perfectly in contemporary or vintage interiors.
-This six-panel DIY room divider idea from Homemade Modern stretches fabric over an electrical conduit frame.
+This six-panel option from Homemade Modern is one of our favorite DIY room divider ideas.
+Fabric is stretched over an electrical conduit frame.
 Old curtains, old sheets, or about eight to 10 yards of 45-inch or 46-inch wide muslin or another inexpensive fabric work well to make all six panels.

 It’s worth having the patience for this DIY room divider idea for indoors or outdoors.
 Made entirely from PVC pipe, this privacy screen from Mother Daughter Projects looks like a piece of modern art.
 All you need is plenty of PVC and power tools, plus abundant construction adhesive to build this bubbly room divider.

 When in need, make an inexpensive shoji screen as a room divider using cardboard and plain translucent paper.
 This solution from Instructables is an elegant way to use ordinary material.
 Once done, place a light behind the screen to illuminate the artistry.
-Though it’s a temporary fix, it works well for dorms, playrooms, and kids' rooms without worries about damaging the divider.
+Though homemade room dividers like this one are a temporary fix, it works well for dorms, playrooms, and kids' rooms without worries about damaging the divider.

 The right piece of furniture in the right spot can effortlessly create a room divider.
 Tall bookcases and desks with hutches make the ideal room divider.
 With tall bookcases that jut out perpendicularly from the wall to create the division, fill the shelves in with plants and opaque objects for a sense of privacy.
 This room divider from Ikea Hackers integrates three units of an Ikea bookcase to create a tall floor-to-ceiling workstation with a desk.
 It’s attached to the wall for stability.